asbjornenge/rainbow-dns/README.md

 ### 2.0.0

 * Removed default forward host - if no fwdhost is specified, empty results are returned
-* Added support for --ipv4-only
+* Added --ipv4-only crazy mode for Docker

 ### 1.2.1